There’ll always be one…

 Don’t take risks

 If you feel that something is unsafe, then stand back and think about the best way to deal with it.
 If you can’t deal with it tell your employer.
-Workplace accidents are often the result of human behaviour, i.e. cutting corners, rushing a job, taking chances.....think about the consequences of a bad accident and make sure you do everything you can to avoid it.
+Workplace accidents are often the result of human behaviour, for example, cutting corners, rushing a job, taking chances.....think about the consequences of a bad accident and make sure you do everything you can to avoid it.

 Don’t make the mistake of thinking that the responsibility for worker safety, health and welfare rests solely with your employer.
 Under the law, employers certainly have a wide range of duties....but so do employees, including those that have part-time or temporary roles, regardless of any employment or contractual arrangement they may have.
 All employees must: